-Cadence and synchronization are the key constructs we use to build our Solution assets.
-Cadence is the use of a regular, predictive development rhythm.
-Synchronization causes multiple dependent events to happen at the same time.
+Cadence, along with synchronization, is a key construct used to build system and Solution assets in SAFe.
+Cadence is the use of a regular, predictive development rhythm, while synchronization causes multiple, potentially dependent events to happen at the same time.

 |Principles of Flow: Cadence||SAFe Practices|

 |F5: Use a regular cadence to limit the accumulation of variance||Planning at regular PI intervals limits variances to a single PI timebox, increasing Agile Release Train (ART) and Solution Train predictability.|